Automatically link your test automation results to test cases in your Testmo repository with the Testmo automation linking tool.

 About Automation Linking

 When you submit test automation results to Testmo, your test results appear in automation runs but are not automatically connected to your test cases in the repository.
-The automation linking tool solves this by automatically creating links between your automation test results and your repository test cases based on configurable rules.
+The automation linking tool solves this by automatically creating links between your automation cases and your repository test cases based on configurable rules.

 This makes it easy to: